F5Networks/k8s-bigip-ctlr/docs/config_examples/customResource/CustomResource.md

 | additionalVirtualServerAddresses | List of virtualserver address | Optional  | NA      | List of virtual addresses additional to virtualServerAddress where virtual will be listening on.Uses AS3 virtualAddresses param to expose Virtual server which will listen to each IP address in list            |
 | partition                        | String                        | Optional  | NA      | bigip partition                                                                                                                                                                                                  |
 | hostPersistence                  | Object                        | Optional  | NA      | Persist session rule action will be added to the VS Policy based on the host.
 Allowed values are existing BIG-IP Persist session               |

+**Note**:
+   * **hostGroupVirtualServerName** will be considered only when the hostGroup is provided in the Virtual Server.
+If you want to set the hostGroupVirtualServerName for the existing Virtual Servers, please clear those Virtual Servers from the BIG-IPs and re-apply the Virtual Servers with the hostGroupVirtualServerName.
+And also please make sure that hostGroupVirtualServerName is same across a hostGroup in Virtual Servers.

 **Default Pool Components**